Frequently Asked Questions

 - Use a service such as Meals on Wheels, which will bring meals right to your home.
 For more information, check your local phone book, or contact the Meals on Wheels organization at 1 (888) 998-6325.

-Here are tips for healthy eating when a person with early-stage Alzheimer’s lives alone.
+When a person with early-stage Alzheimer’s lives alone --

 - Follow the steps above

 - Buy foods that the person doesn't need to cook.

 - Call to remind him or her to eat.